Docker Containerization

 OTel Collector Configuration

-The collector receives OTLP traces and metrics, batches them, and exports traces to Jaeger and metrics to Prometheus.
+A minimal collector config declares an OTLP receiver, a batch processor, and exporters for traces and metrics.
+The collector receives OTLP traces and metrics, batches them, and exports them to your tracing and metrics backends.

 Image Optimization Tips